Julchu/TeaWork/README.md

 }
 ```

-- I also use file autosave whenever I switch to a different page/window, mimicking Webstorm
+- I also use file auto-save whenever I switch to a different page/window, mimicking Webstorm

 ```json
 {